cse110-sp25-group30/cse110-sp25-group30/README.md

 The app includes some sense of accessibility by having keyboard binds that can be used instead of mouse clicking.
 These can be seen in the clicker page being able to play the clicker game with a button press, as well as the shop page, being able to buy packs, open them, and flip the card all with the press of keyboard buttons.

 ## Performance
-The app has been tested on slow working networks, using network throttling on 3g.
+The app has been tested on slow-working networks, using network throttling on 3g.
 While the core functionality of the app still works as intended, the site was not visually responsive, affecting the program's intended RAIL (Response, Animation, Idle, Load) values.

 ## Important Pages:
 [Team File](admin/team.md)